stennety/mywebsite/_posts/2023-01-11-state-of-my-smarthome.md

 # Sensors

+> One accurate measurement is worth a thousand expert opinions.
+>
+> -- Grace Hopper

 I have just over a dozen Zigbee sensors, mostly from Aqara.
 I picked this brand just because it seemed to have the most positive reviews on Amazon.
 I've been pretty happy with them overall.
 I do wish there were more options out there with wall power; it's annoying having to change sensor batteries occasionally.
 I'm hoping someday in the